 Group A will attend school in person on Mondays and Tuesdays.

 Group B will attend school in person on Thursdays and Fridays.

-All students following a hybrid schedule will have a half-day of remote learning on Wednesdays.
+All students following a hybrid schedule will meet on Alternating Wednesdays.

 When students are not in school, they will be learning remotely at home.

-Self-contained Special Education students, K/1 students, and entering and emerging ENL students will attend every day.
+Self-contained Special Education students, K-2 students, and entering and emerging ENL students will

 It is understood that the East Meadow School District may have to shift between each of these based on infection rates and cleaning protocols.